VeronicaFung/DComboNet/README.md

 ## Tutorial

 After installing package, you can use sample codes (describe below) for  testing.
-The detail usages of ` DComboNet`, can be found here: [Instruction](https://veronicafung.github.io/DComboNet/DComboNet-vignette.html)
+The detail usages of ` DComboNet`, can be found here: [Instruction](https://veronicafung.github.io/DComboNet/DComboNet-vignette.html) or DComboNet-vignette.pdf if the website preview failed.

 ## Test codes